Canva Pricing (2026) — The Essential Guide

 Premium stock photos, videos and graphics

-While you can get by on the free version of Canva, and create some very decent-looking visuals, you are limited to a more basic library of stock images and graphics.
+While you can get by on the free version of Canva, and create some very professional visuals with it, the plan limits you to a more basic library of stock images and graphics.

 ‘Canva Pro’ gives you access to all of its premium photos, videos and audio assets

-This opens up the creative possibilities significantly, and when you consider how much some stock photo sites charge for just one image, it represents really good value for money.
+This library opens up the creative possibilities significantly — and when you consider how much some stock photo sites charge for just one image, it represents really good value for money.

 Even if you only ever used Canva to source stock photos and videos, and didn’t bother with any of its design tools, you’d be getting an awful lot of bang for your buck.